 Daniele Zambon

 Hello!
-My name is Daniele, I am a post-doc at the Swiss AI Lab IDSIA, USI, in the Graph Machine Learning Group, and member of the IEEE Task Force on Learning for Graphs.
+My name is Daniele, I am a post-doc at IDSIA, USI, in the Graph Machine Learning Group, and member of the IEEE Task Force on Learning for Graphs.

 The focus of my research is graph representation learning, learning in non-stationary environments, and time series analysis.